 Lundgren is perfectly serviceable as He-Man; he obviously has the build and the exact look for the character.
 To the chagrin of many Masters of the Universe fans, the film does not mention Prince Adam at all or depict He-Man turning back and forth.
 You can easily explain this by saying that, most likely, Adam became He-Man right before the film started, though I prefer to believe that Prince Adam just isn’t a part of this canon.
 Lundgren has always been a bit like a poor man’s Arnold Schwarzenegger; I feel his career was unjustly stunted by the presence of the Australian Oak (although I am an admittedly huge fan of Schwarzenegger’s).
 It’s a shame that Masters of the Universe didn’t fare better critically and financially (making a dismal $17 million worldwide) because a successfully franchise might have helped Lundgren to step outside of Schwarzenegger’s shadow a bit more.

 The supporting cast is pretty well done, too.
 In place of Orko (again to the chagrin of Masters of the Universe fans but, seriously, Orko was the most annoying cartoon character since Scrappy Doo!), we get the warlock Gwildor who, though easily the most annoying character in the film, is still charming in his own right and never outstays his welcome.
-Man-At-Arms is played to perfection by John Cypher, who depicts him as a loving father, the veteran of many wars, he-Man’s trusted confidant, and also with a dash of well-placed humour (nonchalantly stating that he “[feels] a little hungry” right on the eve of the big shoot out).
-Teela is probably the blandest of the supporting cast but she gets plenty of opportunities to shine in battle and to voice her opinion; she chastises Gwildor for creating the Cosmic Key and thereby unwillingly causing the invasion of Castle Grayskull and vehemently begs He-Man not to surrender to Skeletor despite his heroic sacrifice sparing the lives of innocent people).
+Man-At-Arms is played to perfection by John Cypher, who depicts him as a loving father, the veteran of many wars, He-Man’s trusted confidant, and also with a dash of well-placed humour (nonchalantly stating that he “[feels] a little hungry” right on the eve of the big shoot out).
+Teela is probably the blandest of the supporting cast but she gets plenty of opportunities to shine in battle and to voice her opinion; she chastises Gwildor for creating the Cosmic Key and thereby unwillingly causing the invasion of Castle Grayskull and vehemently begs He-Man not to surrender to Skeletor despite his heroic sacrifice sparing the lives of innocent people.

 Similarly, Skeletor’s lieutenants are a big positive of the film.
 Even guys like Saurod and the Beast Man, who don’t get a lot to say or do, really, are visually engaging and show some layers to their characters.
-Blade even mentions that he’s “waited a long time” to face He-Man is combat, hinting at a past history between those two.
+Blade even mentions that he’s “waited a long time” to face He-Man in combat, hinting at a past history between those two.
 While Karg is ultimately pushed aside once Evil-Lyn takes charge, he nonetheless is a nightmarish little creature.
 As for Evil-Lyn, Meg Foster seems to be savouring the role almost as much as Langella, playing it with a seductive relish that makes her both detestable and fascinating.

-Even the human protagonists have some layers to them; sure, both actors are noticeably green here and would go on to refine their craft but struggle to define himself outside of high school is very relatable and Julie’s grief over her parents’ death makes her a sympathetic character.
-She never becomes a damsel in distress either and, when she is tricked by Evil-Lyn, you totally by it because she has been largely unsuccessful at coping with her loss throughout the film.
+Even the human protagonists have some layers to them; sure, both actors are noticeably green here and would go on to refine their craft but Kevin’s struggle to define himself outside of high school is very relatable and Julie’s grief over her parents’ death makes her a sympathetic character.
+She never becomes a damsel in distress either and, when she is tricked by Evil-Lyn, you totally buy it because she has been largely unsuccessful at coping with her loss throughout the film.
 Of all the human characters, though, it is Lubic who shines the brightest; I’ve yet to see a role that Tolkan does not fully throw himself into and this is no exception, playing the hard-nosed unbeliever to perfection and ultimately becoming a valuable ally by the film’s conclusion.